 Note: When adding supplemental coolant additive, do not exceed the specified maximum of 32 fl. oz.
 (946 mL).
-Operating the engine with excessive supplemental coolant additive can cause severe engine
+Operating the engine with excessive supplemental coolant additive may cause overheating which could lead to severe permanent engine damage.

-Note: For vehicles that operate under severe service conditions such as frequent or extended idle (over 10 minutes per hour of normal driving), maintenance requirements need to be adjusted.
+Note: For vehicles that operate under severe service conditions such as frequent or extended idle (over 10 minutes per hour of normal driving). maintenance requirements need to be adjusted.
 This needs to be considered when determining vehicle service intervals.